yash1234singh/BloatBuster/README.md

   TLS or HTTP/2 (ALPN `h2` negotiation fails), M3 is skipped and only M1/M2 are reported.
   M3 also uses a separate TLS connection; its RTT includes TLS handshake overhead on the *first* probe only — subsequent probes are purely network + kernel ACK latency.
-- Linux only (requires `iptables` to suppress kernel-generated RST packets on the raw Scapy connection for M1/M2).
-Requires root or `CAP_NET_RAW`.
-M3 (H2 PING) does not need iptables suppression as it uses a normal kernel TCP connection.
+- Linux only.
+Requires root or `CAP_NET_RAW` (for the Scapy read-only sniffer that captures server TSval).
+No iptables RST suppression needed — M1/M2 now use a kernel TCP socket (same as M3); the kernel manages the connection state internally.

 #### CLI Options